gnyers/python-tuesday/session4/README.rst

 The scope
 =========

-Like in most other programming languages in Python this is a huge topic, so we'll need to restrict our scope.
+Like in most other programming languages, databases are a huge topic in Python as well.
+So we'll need to restrict our scope.

 Topics inside of the scope
 --------------------------